 Copper pipes are often used in newer properties.
-Until some time ago, copper pipes were considered the ultimate among water pipe materials.
+Until some time ago, copper pipes were considered the ultimate ratio among water pipe materials.
 In the meantime, multilayer composite pipes or the cheaper variation normal plastic pipes have been installed.

 Compared to the even older iron pipes, copper pipes have the advantage of having much smoother inner surfaces.
 As a result, they offer the lime considerably less attacking surface.
-This smooth surface results in significantly less incrustation in copper tubes.
+This smooth surface prevent significantly the build of incrustation in copper tubes.

 Ideally, a thin film of lime will form on the inside of the pipe to protect the copper from corrosion.
 But if there is too much calcium carbonate in the water, copper pipes can also become clogged with lime over time.

 Copper oxide (CuO or more rarely Cu2O) is formed and the copper reacts with the oxygen dissolved in the water.
 If large quantities of copper oxide have formed in the pipes, this often leads to a slightly greenish discoloration of the water.
-Any limescale deposits, e.g. on aerators, may also have the greenish shimmer typical of copper.
+Any limescale deposits, e.g. on aerators, may also have the blue-green shimmer typical of copper.

 Metal impurities in the water can lead to contact corrosion.
 This happens, for example, when rust particles from the public water network get into the water pipe.
-The rust particles and the copper form a galvanic element, which in the worst case leads to pitting.
-Nothing else then a pinhole leak in the water line.
+The iron from rust particles and the copper form togehter with the water a galvanic element, which in the worst case leads to pitting.
+Nothing else then a pinhole leak in the copper pipe.

 This form of galvanic corrosion can only be mitigated by Merus, since the galvanic element is usually too strong in the case of copper and iron (0.8V potential difference).
 The phenomenon of contact corrosion can be observed very well in copper gutters.
 If an iron nail lies in the gutter and it is damp, the nail eats through the copper and the gutter becomes leaky.